NLM-OCCS/nlmfedcred/SMARTCARD.md

 Another solution is to write a `requests-winhttp` which provides an adapter that uses [WinHTTP](https://docs.microsoft.com/en-us/windows/win32/winhttp/winhttp-start-page) through ctypes or cffi.
 This would be a potentially cleaner way to interface with smart cards as multiple vendors would be supported.

+The script `scripts\pivauth_winhttp.py` prototyped this later idea by opening the `WinHttp.WinHttpRequest.5.1` COM object from within Python and attempting to use it directly.
+This did not work as hoped.

 ### Winscard API